About City of Pittsburgh Council District 4

-At the turn of the 20th century, immediately prior to the majority of the annexations, the coal mining industry began to take off in Pittsburgh’s south hills.
+At the turn of the 20th century, immediately prior to the majority of the annexations, the coal mining industry began to take off in Pittsburgh’s South Hills.
 Most residents of Brookline, Beechview and Overbrook were employed as either farmers or miners, and large portions of present day Brookline were farm land at the time of its annexation.
 Carrick Borough was a higher income neighborhood, featuring beautiful Victorian mansions built by the owners and management of the City’s booming coal and steel industries.

 Today, South Pittsburgh is a diverse community of working class families.
-Many city employees call South Pittsburgh home, charmed by its neighborly attitude, quality housing, and walkable business districts.
+Many City employees call South Pittsburgh home, charmed by its neighborly attitude, quality housing, and walkable business districts.

 Ashleigh Deemer, Chief of Staff

-Ashleigh serves as the Chief of Staff for Councilwoman Rudiak.
+Ashleigh serves as the Chief of Staff for Councilmember Rudiak.
 Before joining the District 4 team in 2011, Ashleigh was a campaign organizer in the non-profit world, working primarily on campaigns for clean air on the local and national levels.
 A native of the Pittsburgh region, Ashleigh is a 2005 graduate of Chatham University, where she focused on sustainability and environmental policy.
 She and her husband live in Beechview.

-Dan Barrett, Community Relations Manager
+Bethani Cameron, Community Relations Manager